aryanmiriyala/CS6010_Project_3_Group_2/README.md

 ## Explainability (Q4)
   - Models: Best-performing GCN and GIN configs plus the top classical baselines.
   - Properties: GNNExplainer fidelity⁺/fidelity⁻, sparsity (edge keep ratio), runtime per explanation; classical motif importance ranks, support counts, class alignment.

+# Results and Conclusions

+The scripts for all 4 questions run.
+The outputs for each question (including CSV outputs reports) were used to analyze results.
+The actual results can be found in our report.